AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 * cannot be overwritten:
   * with an OSGi configuration
 * can be overwritten:
-  * in a HTTP Header request: for example, using a curl request that includes suitable settings for cache-control and/or surrogate-control (see examples under Managing Cache at the Persisted Query Level)
+  * can be overwritten by a request that defines HTTP header settings using curl; it should include suitable settings for `cache-control` and/or `surrogate-control`
   * if you specify values in the **Headers** dialog of the [GraphiQL IDE](#http-cache-headers-graphiql-ide)

 ### Publish instances {#publish-instances}